cubeguerrero/programming-elixir-notes/chapter-8/README.md

 Structs play a large role when implementing polymorphism.

 ## Nested Dictionary Structures
-Various dictionary tupes let us associate keys with values.
+Various dictionary types let us associate keys with values.
 But those values can themselves be dictionaries.
 ```
 defmodule Customer do
   defstruct name: "", company: ""